basiralab/NAGFS/README.md

 The code has been tested with MATLAB 2018a on Windows 10.
 GPU is not needed to run the code.

-In this repository, we release the NAGFS source code trained and tested in a simulated heterogeneous graph data from 2 Gaussian distributions as shown below:
+In this repository, we release the NAGFS source code trained and tested on a simulated heterogeneous graph data from 2 Gaussian distributions as shown below:

 ![NAGFS pipeline](http://basira-lab.com/nagfs_3/)